Penalties and Sentences (Sexual Offences) and Other Legislation Amendment Bill 2025

 That the amendment be agreed to

-Vote on the opposition's amendment to change the bill's commencement date from November 2025 to the date of assent, so the sentencing reforms would take effect immediately.
+Vote on the opposition's amendment (moved by Ms Scanlon) to clause 2, seeking to change the commencement date so the bill's sentencing reforms would take effect on assent rather than a fixed date in November 2025.
+Labor argued victims should not have to wait for protections against 'good bloke' character evidence.
 The amendment was defeated 35-50.

 Passed49 ayes – 35 noes2025-09-17